LDI: Localized Data Imputation for Text-Rich Tables: Introduction

-Existing approaches to data imputation range from simple heuristics to advanced generative models.
-Heuristic techniques—such as mean, median, or mode imputation—are fast and easy to implement~\cite{baraldi2010introduction}, but they treat attributes independently and overlook complex relationships, often leading to biased or inaccurate results~\cite{khan2020sice}.
-Model-based methods, including regression, expectation-maximization (EM), and matrix factorization, attempt to infer missing values by modeling statistical dependencies among attributes~\cite{little2019statistical}.
-While generally more accurate, they can be computationally expensive and rely on strong assumptions about the data distribution.
+\textbf{Limitations of Existing Work.} Existing approaches to data imputation range from simple heuristics to advanced generative models.
+Heuristic techniques (e.g., mean or mode imputation) are fast but ignore inter-attribute dependencies, often leading to biased estimates~\cite{baraldi2010introduction,khan2020sice}.
+Model-based methods, including regression, ex\-pec\-ta\-tion-\-max\-i\-mi\-za\-tion (EM), and matrix factorization, capture statistical dependencies but can be computationally expensive and rely on strong assumptions about the data distribution~\cite{little2019statistical}.
 Recent deep learning–based approaches, such as autoencoders, GANs, and transformer models, have shown promise in capturing nonlinear patterns, especially in large or multi-modal datasets~\cite{yoon2018gain}.
 Building on this progress, large language models (LLMs) have emerged as powerful tools for data imputation, thanks to their ability to model complex dependencies and generalize across diverse contexts~\cite{narayan2022can, zhang2024jellyfish, li2024towards}.
+However, these approaches remain fundamentally global in scope as they tend to process entire tables or large portions thereof.
+This introduces three major issues that remain largely overlooked: (1)~\textit{Scalability}: Tables often exceed model context windows, forcing either truncation or splitting that loses important structure.
+(2)~\textit{Noise sensitivity}: Including loosely related rows and columns dilutes the signal, making imputations less accurate.
+(3)~\textit{Lack of transparency}: When the entire table is fed to an LLM, it becomes unclear which attributes or tuples influenced each prediction, undermining interpretability and user trust.

-However, directly applying LLMs to missing value imputation presents several challenges.
-First, the full content of a database table often exceeds the model’s context window, making it infeasible to include all relevant information.
-Second, even when the context window is sufficient, providing the entire table can introduce substantial noise, overwhelming the model with irrelevant or weakly related details, potentially degrading performance.
-Third, in large tables, it becomes difficult to determine which parts of the input influenced the imputation, limiting the transparency and explainability of the process.
-These challenges raise a key research question: \emph{Can we identify and extract a minimal yet sufficient subset of the table that enables more accurate and interpretable imputations?
-On what factors does this selection depend, and how can we ensure that the extracted context preserves the necessary statistical or semantic cues for reliable inference?}
+These limitations raise an important but underexplored question: \emph{Can missing values be accurately imputed using only a localized subset of the table---one that preserves essential context while improving scalability and explainability?}